Souloist/java-study-guide/README.md

 ```
 It is important to note that constructors do not have a return type.
 If there was a return type, this would be a method.

 Constructors can be used to intialize important object states.
 With multiple constuctors, it is possible to initialize different instance variables upon instantiation.
 For example, you can write a default constructor which does not take a parameter and a another constructor that edits the instance variable based off input.
+This is known as overloading a constructor.

 ```java
 public class Dog()